Authorization

 Merchant Authorization

-Example Merchant Authentication Header:
+Example Merchant Authorization Header:

 basic APIUser1225:YhLB81Vofv6Zndxc6QLkdmbaKwdKPawyoKOJ6eWrBJYmDPIKNWTDtwbvkcDIbVR0pVR8RYJKOfIskjBiDtdSV4d1R2FzEv3hmCtlTjdmgpQg41vhscg5juCO0tqTE6r0